 AECOM is proud of the work we do throughout the world.
-We believe that our ability to continue to foster good working relationships with companies, communities and governments around the world depends on acting ethically in all our business dealings.
-This means we never give, offer or accept improper payments in any form.
+We believe that our ability to continue to foster good working relationships with companies, communities and governments around the world depends on us acting ethically in all our business dealings.
+As described in our Anticorruption Policy, this means we never give, offer or accept improper payments in any form.

-Numerous countries, including the United States, United Kingdom, Canada, Australia, Russia, China and other countries in which we conduct business, have enacted laws that strictly prohibit the giving, receiving, offering or soliciting of bribes, kickbacks or other improper payments to government officials.
+Numerous countries, including the U.S., the U.K., Canada, Australia, China and other countries in which we conduct business, have enacted laws that strictly prohibit the giving, receiving, offering or soliciting of bribes, kickbacks or other improper payments to government officials.
 A "bribe" is anything of value given in an attempt to influence an official's actions or decisions, obtain or retain business, or acquire any sort of improper advantage (such as obtaining information that is normally unavailable or being allowed to submit a late bid or proposal).
 To be clear, "government officials" include federal, state, provincial or local government employees, political candidates and even employees of businesses that are owned by a government.
 At AECOM, we also prohibit acts of "commercial bribery," or offering or accepting a bribe to or from our customers, suppliers or anyone working on their behalf with the intent of obtaining or retaining business.